laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 * Switch inputs
     * Each input is on or off only
     * Multiple inputs can be combined to form a multi-position switch
+        * A sub-type of this could be a BCD or binary encoded switch
     * Two switches can be combined to form a trim function
     * Have a pull-up programmed
     * May be momentary or latching